 While the more scientific factors that drive the site development, user interface, and search engine optimization bring the internet crowds to your doorstep, it’s the user experience (UX), and how you tell your story at its core, that will win and keep their attention after they arrive.
 By focusing on intent, purpose, and UX, the design will unfold with the goal of getting visitor attention and keeping it.
 Over measurable time and across multiple pieces of content, the design will allow you to build trust and earn the right to move them through your business development funnel.

 You know who your audience is--it’s your target market of customers and, in the case of some B2B service providers, friendly referral sources.
 Your audience should influence your primary website success targets: Awareness, Acquisition, and Retention.
 These targets will influence the types of content you provide (some segments prefer “longer” content of 500 words or more, while others just need the quick and dirty).

 Just as important as knowing your audience is knowing how to move them from new visitor to newly-minted customer.
 In some fields, potential customers need a library of articles for research, while in others, it’s a matter of making a knowledgeable product purchase happen in the fewest clicks possible.
 By understanding the buying journey and experience for your prospects, you can create effective entry points to sales, set proper expectations with buyers, and improve your overall close rate.

-There’s a wealth of data out there (experienced website designers access it on a daily basis), that tracks how people engage brands via their websites and how they move along the purchasing journey.
+There’s a wealth of data out there (experienced website designers access it on a daily basis), that tracks how people engage brands through their websites and how they move along in the purchasing journey.